apache/infrastructure-website/content/pages/apache-github.md

 Title: Apache and GitHub

 The ASF has a <a href="https://github.com/apache" target="_blank">presence on GitHub</a>.
-If you wish to join the organization as a member on GitHub, visit `https://id.apache.org` and set your githubUsername LDAP field to your GitHub ID.
-You should be added to the organisation within four hours.

 **Can I write to repositories at GitHub**?

 If your project is currently hosted on Gitbox then you can push to GitHub.
+In order to get write access to repositories, you will need to visit our <a href="https://gitbox.apache.org/boxer/">Boxer</a> portal, which will guide you through the process of linking your ASF and GitHub accounts.
+The process only takes a minute or two, and will automatically grant you access to all the repositories owned by the projects you are active on.

 **To move to GitHub as master follow the steps below:**